brettchalupa/projectbook/src/_introduction.md

 ## Contributing

 Do you have an idea for a project?
-Contribute it!
+[Contribute it!](https://github.com/brettchalupa/projectbook) _Projectbook_ is open source and editing its contents is easy.
+Just find the project's Markdown file it, edit it, and open up a Pull Request on [the project's GitHub repository](https://github.com/brettchalupa/projectbook).

 Did you code an open source version of one of the projects and are comfortable sharing the source?
 Well, add it!
 That'll help people who are stuck or what to take it further or contribute.